Vintage

 Dry, harmonious and medium bodied, the well-integrated, ripe lemon-melon

 flavours work perfectly with seafood.
-The best

 buy of the release is a Vin de Pays des Côtes de Gascogne from